The new role of an urban ecologist

 Incorporating GI such as living roofs, sustainable drainage, green walls and native species led landscaping, is far easier before an initial design has been produced as opposed to trying to retrofit it afterwards.
 The increased load of a living roof can be taken in to consideration when the structure is designed.
 The landscaping can be designed using native species of local provenance and enhancements can be in line with both National and Local Biodiversity Action Plans.
 The GI can be designed to act as a ‘stepping-stone’ for biodiversity between currently isolated ecologically valuable areas, thereby playing a part in creating these much-needed ecological networks.

 It would be easy to conclude that the more descriptive planning policy which specifically mentions GI, living roofs, green walls etc has meant developers are more inclined to incorporate such features in to their developments.
 For sure, by adding these features a development can become more appealing to the Local Planning Authority when an application is submitted.
 But this would be an unfair and a somewhat narrow conclusion.
 GI is being incorporated now for many more reasons than to satisfy planning policy.
 We can conclude this because Greengage are involved with multiple projects where the GI and in turn ecological enhancement of the site, goes well beyond just compliance.
-Design teams and developers are readily buying-in to the other, equally valuable, benefits of GI (PDF) in addition to the biodiversity benefits.
+Design teams and developers are readily buying-in to the other, equally valuable, benefits of GI (PDF) (link removed) in addition to the biodiversity benefits.
 Benefits that include, amongst others:

 - An improvement in the overall health and well-being of the residents.
 Research has found a link between green space and increased life expectancy, reduced health inequality, raised levels of physical activity and the promotion of psychological health and mental well-being;